Murder of Jacob Wetterling: Kidnapping of Jared Scheierl

 On January 13, 1989, roughly nine months before the Wetterling abduction, 12-year-old Jared Scheierl was kidnapped, sexually assaulted, and physically threatened by an unknown adult man in Cold Spring, Minnesota.
 The victim's statement given on that night showed the modus operandi was similar to that of the Wetterling case: the perpetrator, who was later identified as Heinrich, used a gun and, upon releasing the boy, told him to run and not look back or else he would be shot.
 That incident occurred 10 mi from where he would later stop the Wetterling brothers and their friend.

 Person of interest

-In May 2014, investigators confirmed that they were taking another look at a series of attempted and actual child molestations that had occurred in the Paynesville area in the two years preceding the Wetterling abduction.
+In May 2014, investigators confirmed that they were revisiting a series of attempted and actual child molestations that had occurred in the Paynesville area in the two years preceding the Wetterling abduction.
 Between the summer of 1986 and the spring of 1987, five teenage boys were attacked, but no one was arrested.
 The authorities interviewed some of the victims again and worked with an amateur investigator named Joy Baker, who had brought the information to light.
 After months of research and interviews with some of the victims, investigators believed that these attacks were not random and that the culprit could be connected to the abduction of Wetterling, which occurred just 40 minutes from the other crime scenes.